 Richmond has a variety of schooling options for parents to choose from, including public, private, charter and international schools.
-New arrivals in the city can opt to enrol their children at any of these, but those who choose public schools will likely have their choices limited to the neighbourhood they choose to settle in.
-Private and international schools tend to have a better standard of facilities and better teacher-to-student ratios, but they also come at a price.
+New arrivals in the city can enrol their children at any of these.
+Those who pick public schools will likely have their choices limited to the neighbourhood they decide to settle in.
+Private and international schools tend to have better facilities and teacher-to-student ratios, but often come at a hefty price.

 Public schools in Richmond

 The city of Richmond governs and operates 28 elementary schools, nine middle schools and eight high schools.
-Public schools accept students based primarily on their catchment area, so new arrivals in Richmond with children of school-going age should think carefully before settling on a neighbourhood.
+Public schools accept students based primarily on their catchment area, so new arrivals with children should think carefully before settling on an area or suburb.

-Parents also have the option of sending their children to a public charter school in Richmond which, despite being publicly funded, function independently of government regulations.
+Parents also have the option of sending their children to public charter schools in Richmond which, despite being publicly funded, function independently of government regulations.
 Such schools, therefore, have more flexible academic programmes and curricula than traditional public schools.

-Charter schools have grown in popularity over the past decade, largely due to the perceived flaws of the traditional public schooling system.
-But they can be inconsistent in terms of quality and many have been closed down in the past for failing to maintain sufficient standards.
+Charter schools have grown in popularity over the past decade due to the perceived flaws of the traditional public schooling system.
+But they sometimes have quality inconsistencies, and many have been closed down in the past for failing to maintain adequate standards.
 That said, they usually offer a higher standard of education than traditional public schools.

 Private schools in Richmond

 Many newcomers and expats opt to send their children to private schools in Richmond.
 These schools have complete control over their curricula.
-As such, it's recommended that parents familiarise themselves thoroughly with an institution before enrolling their children.
-Although they often come with exorbitant tuition fees, these schools offer an excellent standard of education, from small student/teacher ratios and specialised programmes to religious instruction and same-sex classrooms.
+Therefore, parents should familiarise themselves thoroughly with an institution before enrolling their children.
+Although private schools often come with exorbitant fees, they offer quality education in terms of small student-teacher ratios, specialised programmes, religious instruction and same-sex classrooms.

 International schools in Richmond

-There are several schools in the Richmond area that offer the International Baccalaureate Programme.
-These are ideal for families who aren't planning to be in Richmond for an extended period of time or whose children are moving from an international school in another country.
-International schools will provide a more familiar environment, association with other expat children, and continuity with their previous curriculum.
+Several schools in Richmond offer the International Baccalaureate Programme.
+These are ideal for families who aren't planning to be in the city for an extended period or whose children are moving from an international school in another country.
+International schools will provide a more familiar environment, an expat community, and continuity with their previous curriculum.

 Special-needs education in Richmond

-Virginia’s laws stipulate that if a child has any learning difficulty or physical disability, he or she is entitled to receive additional support through the public school system.
-This is further backed up by federal law which states that all children are entitled to free and fair education, including anyone with a disability.
+Virginia’s laws stipulate that if a child has a learning difficulty or physical disability, they are entitled to additional support through the public school system.
+Federal law further states that all children are entitled to free and fair education, including anyone with a disability.

-Parents new to Richmond can rest assured that students with special needs are well catered for here.
-Not only are there a number of dedicated special-needs schools, but both public and private schools are also expected to have support structures in place to support children with various developmental, behavioural and physical disabilities.
+Parents new to Richmond can rest assured that their children with special needs will receive sufficient support.
+Not only are there many dedicated special-needs schools, but both public and private schools are also mandated to have structures in place to support children with various developmental, behavioural and physical disabilities.

-The priority is always to have a child integrated into the regular school system and only once it has been established that their issues are too severe will they be referred to a specialist facility.
+The priority is always to have a child integrated into the mainstream school system, and only once it is established that their issues are too severe will they be referred to a specialist facility.